Century Plaza Hotel

 Following several months of concentrated and productive meetings, the Conservancy, the National Trust, and Next Century Associates announced plans in February 2010 for a revised development project that would preserve the famed hotel.

 The revised project preserves the iconic building as the centerpiece of new mixed-use development.
 The building will be reused as both hotel space and condominiums, and it will retain more than ninety percent of its significant historic features.
-Two new towers (compatible with Century City’s skyline) are proposed for the rear of the property, which had been significantly altered over the years.
+Two new towers (compatible with Century City’s skyline) were proposed for the rear of the property, which had been significantly altered over the years.

-Architecture firm Marmol Radziner and Associates has created detailed protocols for the treatment of the building’s historic features.
+Architecture firm Marmol Radziner and Associates created detailed protocols for the treatment of the building’s historic features.
 This groundbreaking research—particularly into the treatment of aluminum, which came into widespread use in the 1960s and was used extensively in the Century Plaza Hotel—will benefit not only the hotel building but many other historic resources from the sixties and beyond.

 The Los Angeles Cultural Heritage Commission reviewed the revised project in September 2010 and determined that it maintains the Century Plaza’s eligibility for listing as a Historic-Cultural Monument (HCM).